 The country’s Interfaith community lost a founding member in the beloved Father John Oliver, who passed away unexpectedly last week.
 Having seen him the previous weekend and responding to his urgent request that we help him save Princess Vlei outside Cape Town from threatening development, we were together building a story about this, his last passionate interest over the past two years.
 This was where he paddled every morning for his daily meditation.

-Kate Davies from SAIFCEI (SA Interfaith Environment Initiative) published this letter to Father John today, which pays a fitting tribute to an irreplaceable friend of the earth and compassionate inter-religious bridge builder:
+Kate Davies from the Southern African Faith Communities Environment Institute (SAFCEI) published this letter to Father John today, which pays a fitting tribute to an irreplaceable friend of the earth and compassionate inter-religious bridge builder: